featbit/featbit-docs-practice/pages/optimize-release-process/combining-feature-flags-with-deployment-strategies-to-optimize-the-release-process-part-2.md

 - Define well the data contract (such as API interfaces) between the two modules.
 - Team A develops Module A, and using feature flags to doucple the release from deployment.
 Deploy when you want, but disable the feature.
 - Team B develops Module B, and using feature flags to doucple the release from deployment.
 Deploy when you want, but disable the feature.
-- Enable Module A and B for testing whenever they need to test the integration.
+- Enable Module A and B for [testing feature toggles](https://www.featbit.co/blogs/Free-and-Open-Source-Feature-Flag-Tools) whenever they need to test the integration.
 - Rollout the feature (includes Module A and B) progressively, then release to all end users when they're ready.
 - Roll back immediately if there's a problem.
 You can rollback only to the end users who actually encounter the problem.